DEFINITION

 Performance art

-For performance art or environmental art, record the location
+For performance art or environmental art, record the location or locations

 LOCATION.
-In CURRENT LOCATION, record not applicable.
+For location with CURRENT FLAG current, record LOCATION TYPE not applicable.

 Form and syntax